When Voiha Wakes

 When Voiha Wakes is a novel by Joy Chant published in 1983.
-It is the third book in the House of Kendreth series, following Red Moon and Black Mountain (1970), and The Grey Mane of Morning (1977).
+It is the third stand-alone novel set in the land of Vanderai, as were Red Moon and Black Mountain (1970), and The Grey Mane of Morning (1977).

 Plot summary

-When Voiha Wakes is a novel in which women rule and men are uneducated.
+When Voiha Wakes is a novel about a matriarchal society in which men are relegated to working at crafts and living segregated from women.

 Reception

 Dave Langford reviewed When Voiha Wakes for White Dwarf #50, and stated that "Arrange the sexes as you will: it stays a relatively mundane story.
 Caused me no pain.".
 In 2009, Brian Stableford described the novel as "more enterprising, but less successful" than The Grey Mane of Morning "in its depiction of a matriarchal society".